noahch/PyAffact/README.md

 All the results are saved in a result folder, marked by the timestamp and specific chosen model.

 ### Generate Test datasets
-Generate 5 transformations (AA, AM, AZ, C, T) on the test partition of the CelebA dataset:
+Generate 4 different test sets (A, D, C, T) based on the test partition of the CelebA dataset.
+The configuration files in the config/dataset folder control the transformation of the test set images.

  ```bash
  # inside the conda environment, run the following command: